Downers Grove Dethatching Lawn Services

 Downers Grove’s Implementation of Illinois Organic Waste Regulations for Dethatched Material

-Illinois law, under the Illinois Environmental Protection Act (415 ILCS 5), prohibits disposal of organic yard waste—including dethatched material—in household trash.
-Downers Grove enforces these regulations through its municipal yard waste collection and composting programs, supporting local waste reduction goals.
-Residents must use biodegradable paper bags or rigid containers for curbside collection, and plastic bags are not accepted.
-On-site composting of thatch is permitted, provided compost piles are set back 5-10 feet from property lines and follow best practices: mix dethatched material with brown waste (like leaves), maintain proper moisture and aeration, and avoid overloading with green material.
-The Downers Grove Park District and Public Works Department offer educational resources on composting and sustainable yard care.
-For more information on collection schedules, composting guidelines, and disposal requirements, contact:
+Illinois law, under the Illinois Environmental Protection Act (415 ILCS 5), prohibits disposal of organic yard waste, including dethatched material, in household trash.
+Downers Grove enforces these regulations through its municipal yard waste collection program, which supports local waste reduction goals.
+Residents must use biodegradable paper bags or rigid containers for curbside collection; plastic bags are not accepted.
+On-site composting is encouraged, provided bins are set back 5-10 feet from property lines and dethatched material is mixed with brown materials (like leaves) to ensure proper aeration and moisture.
+The Downers Grove Park District and Public Works offer educational resources on composting best practices.
+For more information on collection schedules, composting guidelines, and compliance, contact:

 Post-Dethatching Stormwater Management in Compliance with Downers Grove’s MS4 Program

-Downers Grove participates in the Municipal Separate Storm Sewer System (MS4) program to protect the Lake Michigan watershed, in accordance with Illinois EPA Water Quality & Watershed Management and the Clean Water Act.
-After dethatching, exposed clay soils are highly vulnerable to erosion and sediment runoff, which can impact local streams and storm drains.
+Downers Grove participates in the Municipal Separate Storm Sewer System (MS4) program to protect the Lake Michigan watershed, as required by the Clean Water Act and Illinois EPA Water Quality & Watershed Management.
+After dethatching, exposed clay soils are highly prone to erosion and sediment runoff, which can impact local streams and storm drains.
 Best practices include:

 801 Burlington Avenue, Downers Grove, IL 60515